omaralbeik/UserDefaultsStore/README.md

 # tl;dr
 You love Swift's `Codable` protocol and use it everywhere, who doesn't!
-Here is an easy and very light way to store and retrive -**reasonable amount 😅**- of `Codable` objects, in a couple lines of code!
+Here is an easy and very light way to store and retrieve -**reasonable amount 😅**- of `Codable` objects, in a couple lines of code!

 ## Installation